andyshao/SignalRMvc5/README.md

 # SignalRMvc5
-Snippents of code for SignalR chat.
+Snippets of code for SignalR chat.